Tag: family

 He always got a perverse kick out of the way that one of the most frustrating and soul-sucking activities one could endure at the airport was tarted up with a circus allusion.
 Who doesn’t like a ride on the carousel?
 What goes up, must come down… if it was good enough for Blood, Sweat, and fucking Tears, then you can stand ass-to-elbows with a crowd of exhausted travelers waiting for your dirty underwear.
 Ride a painted pony, motherfucker.

 Having retrieved his suitcase, Khumalo made it as far as the men’s room off of the carousel before the bindle in his boot started calling his name.
-It had been some time since he had a hit of medicine, and if he was going to hit the ground running, he needed a little pick-me-up.
+It had been some time since he had dug into the remedy, and if he was going to hit the ground running, he needed a little pick-me-up.

-“Hello, Fred,” a spry ninety-year-old Liana Chaves answered the doorbell after Khumalo used it to play an extended solo.
+“Hello, Fred,” a spry eighty-four-year-old Liana Chaves answered the doorbell after Khumalo used it to play a brief but inspired solo.
 “Did I call you over?”

-“No, Ms. Chaves,” he fought to keep from shifting from foot-to-foot and becoming the young boy Chaves always made him feel like.
-Khumalo supposed that compared to the nonagenarian, he was still a boy.
+“No, Ms. Chaves,” he fought to keep from shifting from foot-to-foot and becoming the young boy the woman always made him feel like.
+Khumalo supposed that compared to the octogenarian, he was still a boy.
 Hell, compared to her, he thought, he was still a fucking embryo.
 Still, the old gal always treated him well, and Khumalo always mustered a little extra care when asked to maintain her jewel box of a home.

 “I wanted let you know that I was thinking about going back up north for a bit.
 I could check in on your property while I was there if you’d still like.
 Maybe do some fixing up if need be.”